Georgia board to tap election review panel for Fulton County

 The State Election Board, currently with a 3-1 Republican majority, would appoint a temporary administrator to run Fulton County elections if it finds wrongdoing.
 The county board could seek reinstatement.
 If the state board refuses, its administrator would remain in place for at least nine months.
 The administrator would have the authority to make any personnel changes related to running elections, including replacing the director of elections and all poll officers.

-The state board also is charged with setting rules for the process.
-Those rules are set to be proposed at Wednesday's meeting and then will be subject to a public comment period before they can be adopted.
+The state board also is charged with setting rules for conducting a preliminary investigation and hearing.
+Once the rules are proposed, they will be subject to a public comment period before they can be adopted.

 Fulton County has a long history of election problems and has been a favorite punching bag for Republicans.
 The county's primary election last year was marred by problems, including hourslong lines and absentee ballots that were requested and never received.

-Note: This story was first published on Aug.
-17, 2021.
-It was updated on Aug.
-20, 2021 to remove an erroneous reference to a 90-day deadline for the review panel’s investigation.
-There is no specified time limit on the panel’s investigation.
-This story also clarifies what happens after the review panel finishes investigating.